Connect with others who understand.

 A radical mastectomy is an extensive surgery that removes the entire breast, all surrounding lymph nodes, and the chest wall muscles underneath the breast.

-The procedure is recommended only for people who have cancer in the chest muscles underneath the breast.
-Radical mastectomy used to be a common surgery for treating breast cancer decades ago, but it is rarely done today because the modified radical mastectomy is just as effective.
+The procedure is recommended only for those who have cancer in the chest muscles underneath the breast.
+Radical mastectomy used to be a common surgery for treating breast cancer decades ago but is rarely done today because the modified radical mastectomy is just as effective.

 Nipple-Sparing Mastectomy